arm61/pylj/docs/README.rst

 how to cite pylj
 ----------------
 Thank you for using pylj.
-If you use this code in a teaching laboratory or a publication we would greatly appreciate if you would cite the Zenodo DO above.
+If you use this code in a teaching laboratory or a publication we would greatly appreciate if you would cite the Zenodo DOI above, alternatively run :code:`pylj.__cite__()` in the Jupyter notebook to launch the a webpage to the Zenodo page.